pepplejoshua/pepplejoshua.github.io/_posts/2025-03-11-implementing-google-docs-like-title-bar.markdown

 the width of the hidden span and smoothly updates the width of the visible input.

 What I still can't understand is why it works out smoothly in the Ui without any jank.
-When I ask Claude why this works out better compared to other solutions, it says (summarized as):
+When I ask Claude why this works out better compared to other solutions, it says (summarized as these 4 points):

 1. The Character Width Calculation method tries to measure each character's width and sum them up, without accounting for font kerning.
 This leads to incorrect calculations and jittery updates, while being computationally expensive.
 This felt directionally correct